-- 1. Make sure all occupants are properly seated and prepared for vehicle movement. - 2.
-Sit in the approved operator position and press the service brake pedal. - 3.
-Place the Direction Control switch in the center OFF position. - 4.
-Place the Start switch on the ON position and wait 1 second. - 5.
+- Make sure all occupants are properly seated and prepared for vehicle movement. - Sit in the driver seat and depress the service brake pedal. - Place the Direction Control switch in the center OFF position. - Place the Start switch on the ON position and wait 1 second. - 5.
 Select a direction of travel. - 6.
-Slowly press the throttle pedal to accelerate to the desired speed.
+Slowly depress the throttle pedal to accelerate to the desired speed.